 The old adage, "an ounce of prevention is worth a pound of cure" holds true.
 The best time to consciously impact your cells is before you begin manifesting disease.

-However, it is never too late to create a physical and mental environment that supports health and encourages your subconscious mind and your genes to express in ways that promote healing.
+However, it is never too late to create healthy physical wellness habits along with a mental environment that supports health and encourages your subconscious mind and your genes to express in ways that promote healing.

 Cells living in a healthy environment will be healthier and function better.
 They can be restored to optimal function when you improve their environment.
 A well-cared for body makes for a healthier mind, and vice versa.
 That is what holistic health and healing is all about.